 Sodium is found mostly in the body fluids outside the cells.
 It is very important for maintaining blood pressure.
-Sodium is also needed for nerves and muscles to work properly.
+Sodium is also needed for nerves, muscles, and other body tissues to work properly.

-In hyponatremia, the imbalance of water to salt is caused by one of three conditions:
+With low sodium level (hyponatremia), the imbalance of water to salt is caused by one of three conditions:

 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

 Lab tests that can confirm and help diagnose low sodium include:

 The cause of low sodium must be diagnosed and treated.
 If cancer is the cause of the condition, then radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.

 Outcome depends on the condition that is causing the problem.
 Low sodium that occurs in less than 48 hours (acute hyponatremia), is more dangerous than low sodium that develops slowly over time.
 When sodium level falls slowly over days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling may be minimal.

 In severe cases, low sodium can lead to:

 - Decreased consciousness, hallucinations or coma